DisableGraphics/Web-page-downloader/README.md

   There is a bug with the scanf function in C and GCC (IDE users won't have this issue) that makes you introduce the URL twice.
   Press enter and then introduce the URL.

-  If you want it to work on Windows NT, grab a copy of wget.exe (https://eternallybored.org/misc/wget/) In Windows, when I tried to test the program, the antivirus thought this program was a virus.
+  If you want it to work on Windows NT, grab a copy of wget.exe (https://eternallybored.org/misc/wget/).
+  Also, in Windows, when I tried to test the program, the antivirus thought this program was a virus.
 Any Issues related to anomalies with the antivirus won't be answered.
 # Compilation
 Use gcc or import it to your favorite IDE.